The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 Wrapping Up

-Familieretshuset is the calm, professional, English-speaking authority that makes Denmark's 5-day wedding timeline possible.
+Familieretshuset is the calm, professional, English-speaking authority that makes Denmark's roughly 5-working-day wedding timeline possible for complete applications.
 Most couples never hear from them directly — they see only the prøvelsesattest at the end of the review.
 That's by design, and it's a feature of why so many international couples choose Denmark over more bureaucratic alternatives.
-Denmark Wedding Services is registered with AFL as a recognised legal representative, which lets us submit, track, and resolve cases on your behalf without you needing to navigate the agency yourself.
+Denmark Wedding Services acts as a recognised legal representative, which lets us submit, track, and resolve cases on your behalf without you needing to navigate the agency yourself.

 Related guide: How to get married in Denmark fast — complete 7-day timeline